Instead of starting this article by explaining to you what Sri Lankan food is, let me tell you what Sri Lankan food is definitely not.

 Godamba roti is not the only ingredient that can serve as the base for kottu, but probably the most popular one.
 Another local favorite is kottu made of string hoppers (indi appa).
 Just like in case with kottu roti, string hoppers are cut into small pieces and mixed with spices, vegetables, and meats on a grill with the use of two metal blades.

-Thosai (pronounced more like “tosse”) is freaking confusing!
-Possibly, the most confusing food of all in Sri Lanka.
+Thosai (pronounced more like “tosse”) is the most confusing Sri Lankan food!
 Some people say that thosai is Sri Lankan name for Indian dosa.
-Others say that they are two different things.
-Whenever I show thosai in Instagram stories and call it “thosai”, someone inevitably sends a message: “It’s dosa!”.
-Next time I show the same damn pancake and say “dosa”, then somebody else corrects me: “It’s thosai”.
-So if you know what the deal is, please, explain in comments!
+Others say, they are two different things.
+Whenever I show thosai in my Instagram stories and call it “thosai”, someone inevitably sends a message: “It’s dosa!”.
+Next time I show the same pancake and say “dosa”, then somebody else corrects me: “It’s thosai”.
+So if you know what the deal is, please, explain in the comments!

-Back to the pancake.
+But back to the pancake.
 Thosai is a rather thick chewy pancake usually served with sambara, a watery coconut sambol.
-This dish is considered to be Tamil and you can find it in the northern parts of the island, as well as in Tamil restaurants in Sri Lanka.
+This dish is Tamil and you can find it in the northern parts of the island, as well as in Tamil restaurants in Sri Lanka.

-Probably, the only item on this list that is not traditionally Sri Lankan.
+Grilled seafood is not a traditionally Sri Lankan food.
 Although Sri Lanka is an island and seafood is one of the major ingredients in local cuisine, you’ll never see a big fat tuna steak or a whole baked fish in a Sri Lankan home.
 Fish, shrimps, and cuttlefish are either curried, deep-fried, or devilled.

 One of my favorite meals — freshly caught seafood simply baked or grilled — comes from touristy restaurants down south, by the ocean.
 Almost every restaurant facing the ocean offers a selection of daily catch to choose from.
 You can pick the kind of seafood you prefer and the cooking method.